Skip to content →

 Webhooks

-Our current webhooks support issues and comments.
-We plan to support more data objects in the future.
-Some examples of how you can use this include to trigger CI builds, perform calculations on issue data or send messages on specific conditions.
-Read more about Linear Webhooks in our webhook documentation.
+Consider using webhooks to trigger CI builds, perform calculations on issue data or send messages on specific conditions.
+Creating and managing webhooks requires admin permissions.
+Read more in our webhook documentation.

 Third-party apps